jianostack/fcfweb/readme.md

 ## S3-upload plugin

-Grab the plugin from it's Github and install it manually.

 > If you want to create your IAM user yourself, or attach the necessary permissions to an existing user, you can output the policy via `wp s3-uploads generate-iam-policy`

 https://github.com/humanmade/S3-Uploads